rdtechie/blog/dennisdel/content/blog/support-jam-safari.md

 ![GoDaddy contact](/images/postmedia/safari-lock/godaddy-part-2.png)

 And then there was no response.

-The GoDaddy policy is that they don't follow-up on reported domain abuse cases, which is fine, however, today, at the time of publication, the domain is alive and well, still with GoDaddy.
+The GoDaddy policy is that they don't follow-up on reported domain abuse cases, which is fine, however, today, at the time of publication, the domain is alive and well, still with GoDaddy, **almost 3 weeks after the original report**.
 If you know a better way to report it, please let me know, because while tech-savvy people can see what this is about, those that aren't are likely to get scammed.